 When I read Iliad, I couldn’t help but felt depressed by a sense of fatality.
 Why did the Greeks and the Trojans have to kill or be killed?
 Both sides wanted peace and attempted a truce, but the gods intervened and the heroes fought to the death.
 Despite the best efforts of all reasonable and intelligent people, World War II broke out, no less inexorably than the Trojan War.
 Why all the senseless deaths?

 Hugo contemplated these questions in the wake of the French Revolution, and in this book, he re-wrote the ending of Iliad, so to speak.
-There’re a few unexpected twists, i.e., the offspring of free will and choice.
-It’s no less tragic and heroic, but more than that, there’re also freedom, joy and hope.
+There’re a few unexpected twists created by free choice of will.
+It’s no less tragic and heroic, but there’re also freedom, joy and hope.
 Despite the apparent inevitability of events, each hero/person has to make his own choice according to his conscience, and in doing so he attains to freedom, dignity and mastery of his destiny.

 Nature is pitiless; she never withdraws her flowers, her music, her fragrance and her sunlight, from before human cruelty or suffering.
 She overwhelms man by the contrast between divine beauty and social hideousness.
 She spares him nothing of her loveliness, neither wing or butterfly, nor song of bird; in the midst of murder, vengeance, barbarism, he must feel himself watched by holy things; he cannot escape the immense reproach of universal nature and the implacable serenity of the sky.
 The deformity of human laws is forced to exhibit itself naked amidst the dazzling rays of eternal beauty.
 Man breaks and destroys; man lays waste; man kills; but the summer remains summer; the lily remains the lily; and the star remains the star.